SimpliMinimalist/project/blueprint.md

   - Replaced the deprecated `withOpacity` with the recommended `withAlpha` to avoid precision loss.
   - Resolved a `use_build_context_synchronously` warning by ensuring the `BuildContext` is not used across asynchronous gaps.
 - **Image Validation Fix**: Fixed a bug where the image validation message would not disappear after an image was selected.
 This was resolved by using a `GlobalKey` to manually trigger validation on the image `FormField`.
+- **Draft Price Field Fix**: Fixed a bug where a draft saved without a price would display "0.0" when re-edited.
+The price field now correctly remains empty for drafts until a price is entered.